 API Rate Limit

 The API rate limit is where you set how many requests the Minecraft server can respond to in a single second.
-If any changes are made here, you will be prompted to restart your Minecraft Game Panel.
+If any changes are made here, you will be prompted to restart your Game Management Panel.

 Allow GET Method for API